Dog walking rules

 We really appreciate all the people who want to come and walk our dogs!
 We just wanted to make note of a few things to help keep our dogs, volunteers, and staff safe.

 - ALWAYS keep your hand through the loop on the leash.
-In the last few days we have had 3 dogs get away from walkers.
-(Thankfully they are all back with us safe).
+In the couple days prior to writing this, we had 3 dogs get away from walkers.
+Thankfully, all 3 made it back to us safely, but especially with the highway so close, we really worry about loose dogs.
 Keeping your hand through the loop helps prevent you from losing our dogs!
 Even if a dog is walking nicely, you never know if they will see something that they might want to run to, and that is how many dogs get lost.
+Here is a video of proper leash technique:

 - If you lose a dog, please call CCHS immediately if you have your phone on you.
 If you are unable to call please come back to the shelter as quickly as possible and inform staff that the dog got loose.
+If you have multiple people in your party, it is a very smart idea to send one person back to the shelter to inform us, even if you call in case, we miss it.
+It is vital that shelter staff is informed quickly that a dog is missing.
 Know what area you lost the dog in, and NEVER chase a dog that has gotten away from you, especially if they are a nervous dog.
 At best it becomes a game and at worst they will run further away.
 Try to lure the dog back calmly with treats and a soft voice.
 Sometimes laying down on the ground helps as well.

 - Let us know ahead of time if you have any limitations on the sort of dog you can walk, including if you are bringing young kids, as some of our dogs do not do well with children.
-We are happy to work with you if you can’t handle larger/stronger dogs, but we also don’t want to waste your time having you come in if all the dogs we have are big pullers or sassy with children.
-Be honest with the staff about the type of dog you can handle.
+We are happy to work with you if you can’t handle larger/stronger dogs, but know we don’t always have smaller/better on the leash dogs or ones that are okay with children.
+Also please be honest with the staff about the type of dog you can handle.
 We get lots of dog walkers, so don’t feel bad if you aren’t able to handle that big dog who likes to pull.
 We would rather not have you get hurt or have our dog get away.

 - Watch the dog you are walking for any signs of distress.
 If they seem like they are getting tired, too cold, too hot, please bring them back right away and inform the staff.
 If you notice any other issues, such as limping, straining to use the bathroom, etc. also let the staff know.